Pack3tL0ss/ConsolePi/README.md

 ## *!!!You Now Need Buster, buster!!!*
 Python 3.6 or greater is *now* required for the menu, mdns, and api to work properly.
 This simply means if you have a ConsolePi running Raspbian prior to Buster you should build a new one using the Buster image.
 The upgrade script will abort if it finds Python ver < 3.6.
 Also note if you manually pull via git, it'll probably break.
-> TIP: I use the [ConsolePi_image_creator.sh](#3-automated-flash-card-imaging-with-auto-install-on-boot) script in the installer directory all the time to stage and test.
+> TIP: I use the [ConsolePi_image_creator.sh](#3-automated-flash-card-imaging-with-auto-install-on-boot) script in the installer directory to repeatedly stage and test.
 You can use the existing ConsolePi to build it's own upgrade image and stage your existing settings.
 This way you'll have the existing sd-card in case you forget to move something.

 # What's New

 Prior Changes can be found in the - [ChangeLog](changelog.md)

-### APR 2020 .1 minor release
+### APR 2020.2.1 minor release
 - Most Significant Change is addition of support for espHome flashed outlets
 - Added Support for local UARTs.
 The Pi4 actually has 6 UARTs (5 are useable), ConsolePi now supports those onboard UARTS (they will show in the menu).
 See the [Local UART support (GPIO)](#local-uart-support) section for details.
 - Fixed minor issue with keyboard update to US when regulatory domain for hotspot for WLAN is set to US, issue was if user opted to not enable AutoHotSpot (a new option in last release), reg domain wasn't used but was defaulted to US.